Collection: Products

 ATTRIBUTION NOTE:

-One way to picture it: the rail and highway trade broadened appreciation for Southwestern jewelry, while Gallup trading posts helped sustain the hands-on production behind it.
-Pieces associated with Turpen often feel heavier and less standardized because they were shaped individually rather than duplicated from a single master pattern.
-Turpen-era jewelry reflects a narrower mid-century moment when demand was growing but fabrication remained largely guided by the maker’s hand.
+In that sense, the rail and highway trade broadened appreciation for Southwestern jewelry, while Gallup trading posts helped sustain the production networks behind it.
+Jewelry associated with trading-post production often retains the character of individual bench work rather than strict duplication from a single master pattern, reflecting a mid-century moment when demand was expanding but fabrication still depended heavily on the maker’s hand.

 PERFECT FOR: